qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson1.md

 > !whoami

+## Let's try something more fun

+As mentioned before, the shell is just an intermediary between you and your operating system.
+This means you can perform essentially anything you want here in the shell, including accessing the internet for example.

+Let's try this out.
+Type the command `curl wttr.in` to instruct the `curl` tool to access the website `wttr.in`.

+When you are done, type `n` or `next` to continue.

 ## A note about getting overwhelmed

 If at any point the amount of text on the screen becomes overwhelming the shell